mohanish12/pythonScripts/README.md

 ## Rainfall.py
 The script contains a function average_rainfall which has one parameter a list of intergers.
 The list represents daily rainfall measurements for a certain area.
 If the list has  a -1 at some point the average should stop and not consider any further readings.
 The function returns an integer with average of the readings

+## RectangularPrism.py
+The contains a function volume_and_area which takes in a dictionary.
+This dictionary is guarenteed to have three keys "length", "width" and "height" whose values are integers representing three attributes of a rectangular prism.
+The function modifies this dictionary to add two keys: "volume" and "area".
+The values associated with these keys should be the volume and surface area of the box.